 Earlier this year, we redesigned the UI for Trievr, a task and project management system.
-Here’s a couple of before and after shots so you can see the difference.
+Here are a couple of before and after shots so you can see the difference.

 The task UI before was outdated.
 The use of color, excessive amount of content on the screen, and multiple inputs made it confusing to create a task.

-So we simplified the entire interface by giving the content room to breath, and using conventions people are more familiar with, like small, red numbers to signify updates.
+So we simplified the entire interface by giving the content room to breathe, and using conventions people are more familiar with, like small, red numbers to signify updates.

 And here’s the notifications UI before:

-The most significant difference is the layout of the content on the screen and the manner in which it’s presented.
+The most significant difference is the layout of the screen's content and how it’s presented.
 All of the functionality was already built.
 The code was already live.
 We just took the UI a few steps forward to make it more intuitive based on our experience.